EdCo95/scientific-paper-summarisation/README.md

 To then run this code you will need paper data in the following format: every paper is in a directory and is a `.txt` file, where the section headings of every section in the paper are surrounded on both sides by the symbol "@&#".
 You will also need to create a stopword list and list of permitted paper section titles and a word embedding model.
 Finally you will need to create dictionaries which keep bag of words representations of every paper for calculating features.
 Finally you will also need to update all the paths currently listed in the project so that they match your own.
 You will then need to update the loading functions in `useful_functions.py` to load all of these things by changing the paths to point at the correct locations.

 ## Other Notes
-If you have read or are reading the thesis corresponding to this code, then SAFNet = SummariserNet, SFNet = SummariserNetV2, SNet = LSTM, SAF+F Ens = EnsembleSummariser, S+F Ens = EnsembleV2Summariser.
+If you have read or are reading the MEng thesis or CoNLL paper corresponding to this code, then SAFNet = SummariserNet, SFNet = SummariserNetV2, SNet = LSTM, SAF+F Ens = EnsembleSummariser, S+F Ens = EnsembleV2Summariser.